Cannabis Stock Trading

 Calculation and dissemination are done during normal US trading times (0930 hrs to 1630 hrs EST).

-The Cannabis Giants Index rebalances quarterly to delete or add qualifying constituent companies.
+The Cannabis Index chart rebalances quarterly to delete or add qualifying constituent companies.
 The reviews are conducted on the third Friday of March, June, September and December using closing prices, while the changes will reflect on the succeeding Monday at market open.

 Overview of the Marijuana Industry